apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 cd
 mkdir H
 ```
-Create the directory to hold the Certification authority (from now CA) certificates and the web sites certificates
+Create the directory to hold the Certification Authority (from now CA) certificates and the web sites certificates
 ```
 cd ~/H
 mkdir hservcerts